nats-io/nats-site/content/documentation/streaming/nats-streaming-install.md

 [18085] 2016/10/31 13:11:44.396859 [INF] STAN: --------------------------------
 ```

-### Start the NATS Streaming Server with monitoring enabled (optional)
+### Start the NATS Streaming Server with NATS monitoring enabled (optional)

-The NATS Streaming server exposes a monitoring interface on port 8222.
+The NATS Streaming server exposes the monitoring interface of its embedded NATS Server (`gnatsd`) on port 8222.

 ```
 nats-streaming-server -m 8222